elastic/rally/docs/adding_benchmarks.rst

 A benchmark is called a "track" in Rally.
 The most important attributes of a track are:

-* One index name with one type in it
+* One or more indices, each with one or more types
 * The queries to issue
 * Source URL of the benchmark data
 * A list of track setups